 We want to ensure a zero trust network model was achievable, by making it easy and scalable for enterprises to make certain that all users and machines are only allowed to access the resources they require to do their job.
 The Zero Networks Access Orchestrator integrates with your existing IT, networking and cybersecurity infrastructure to observe and create an accurate map of all the communications within your network.

-After enough data has been gathered, Zero Networks automatically creates user- and machine- level perimeter policies, which use your existing infrastructure to confine network access to only what each user needs and nothing more.
+After enough data has been gathered, Zero Networks automatically creates user- and machine- level perimeter policies, also known as “microsegmentation“, which use your existing infrastructure to confine network access to only what each user needs and nothing more.
 Each user can still gain additional access to resources they rarely use or find they now need to access, via a simple, patent-pending two-factor authentication process.
 Once confirmed to be legitimate, these additional access requirements will be automatically incorporated into the policies for that user or machine to ensure they can securely go about their business.

 There are no agents and no policies for IT to deploy and continuously manage – Zero Networks does it all for you.
 Prior to deployment, Zero Networks presents live simulations that give you an accurate readout of the effect the new zero trust network model will have on each user and machine in your network, so you can be sure business will go on, with no disruptions.